oxinosg/taskwarrior.vim/README.md

 * Add uda attribute: add uda value to task, (using fzf)
 * Remove uda attribute: remove uda value under cursor from task
 * Report generation function (TODO hook it to task create/modify if enabled)
+* Keyword highlight option: Color can be defined for keyword which depends on specific column

 * Support for native Windows 10 by calling *TaskWarrior* from *WSL* (*TaskWarrior* need to be installed inside *WSL*).
 * Fix `del` and `undo` bug by ignoring confirmation from shell.
 * Various small bugs has been fixed by browsing the issue list from the original repo.